The Ultimate Homemade Honey Buns Recipe (Baked or Fried!)

 Preparation Steps

-- While the dough is rising, prepare the filling by combining brown sugar and cinnamon in a small bowl.
+- While the dough is rising, whisk to combine the cinnamon and sugar in a small bowl.
 Set aside.

 Notes